10 weird ways to use Vicks VapoRub

 Honestly, though, those people may not be giving you the best advice, and it may backfire on you!

-If you’re suffering with acne and want to treat it properly, we’d recommend that you visit your doctor and get your hands on a treatment that’s actually going to do some good!
+If you’re suffering from acne and want to treat it properly, we’d recommend that you visit your doctor and get your hands on a treatment that’s actually going to do some good!

 7. Vicks for muscle pain